Progress Toward Understanding Baryon Resonances: Discussion and Open Questions

 \subsection{Light-Quark Baryons}

 In the light baryon sector, we first note that the lattice results of Edwards and collaborators~\cite{Edwards:2011jj,Edwards:2012fx,Dudek:2012ag} are significantly higher than the experimental masses for the nucleons and $\Delta$ resonances.
 This is primarily because the results shown correspond to a pion mass of 396~MeV.
+There are simulations that have been carried out with lower pion masses, but they have focused on states with $J\le \thlf$ to date.
 Among the hyperons, the predictions for the ground-state masses improve steadily as the number of strange quarks in the baryon increases.
 In this study, although the dependence of the results on the pion mass has been examined, no extrapolations to the physical pion mass have been carried out.
 At present, chiral extrapolations for excited states are not yet very reliable.
 In this simulation, the ordering of the states is consistent with the conventional quark model, in that the excited $\hlf^+$~nucleon is more massive than the $\hlf^-$~state.
 More generally, in all flavour sectors, the lower-lying positive-parity excitations are all more massive than the low-lying negative-parity states.
 We note, however, that there has been at least one lattice study in which the lowest-lying $\hlf^+$~excitation has a mass that is lower than the lowest-lying $\hlf^-$~state~\cite{Lee:2002qw}.
 A second feature that emerges from this lattice simulation is that the number of lower-lying excitations is consistent with the conventional quark model, not the diquark version.
 Of course, these results may change significantly as the pion mass decreases toward the physical value.
 In addition, the present calculation, as well as that of~\cite{Lee:2002qw}, includes only one-particle states.
 The conclusions about which states are {\it bona fide} resonances may change when multi-particle states are included.